liyoumin/personalweb/content/teaching/js/index.md

 ## Code

-# Hugo Blox Builder utilises Hugo's Markdown extension for highlighting code syntax.
+Builder utilises Hugo's Markdown extension for highlighting code syntax.
 The code theme can be selected in the `config/_default/params.yaml` file.

     ```python